cconsta1/cconsta1.github.io/_pages/cv.md

 ======
 * 2019-present: Computational Scientist
   * The Cyprus Institute, Computation-based Science and Technology Research Center
-  * Duties include: Writing delivarables, organizing training events, and collecting information for the NI4OS-Europe project, working on machine learning techniques in archaelogy, writing code for 3D model viewing in the web
+  * Duties include: Writing deliverables, organizing training events, collecting information for the NI4OS-Europe project, working on machine-learning techniques in archaeology, and writing code for 3D model viewing on the web

 * 2017-2019: Visiting Assistant Professor
   * Monmouth College, Physics Department